 Anyhow, while the New 52 characters are 'Best Friends Forever and ever and ever', the previous DC Universe versions weren't friends, at all.
 They couldn't be, and they had had very few if any conversations ( the most memorable was blurred with a Psycho Pirate Illusion which brought back Powergirls buried memories of Earth 2, presumably because someone really

 wanted to bring aspects of the characters 1970's continuity back while ignoring the 1980's and 1990's ).
 The two heroines 1986-2011 era personalities would have rubbed each other up the wrong way if they had spent any real time together, given that Huntress was often on the verge of killing criminals while Powergirl was against killing.
 It might have been a greater challenge to pair them together in the New 52 had they retained their personalities, although it might have made a more interesting comic.
-Having two characters who are far more at odds than Superman and Batman, who might really dislike like the methods and attitudes of the other, but ultimately have to work together to return to their own universe.
+Having two characters who are far more at odds than Superman and Batman, who might really dislike like the methods and attitudes of the other, but ultimately have to work together to return to their own universe, could have been interesting.
 But this was just not the case.

 I presume Worlds Finest writer Paul Levitz's work does kind of hark back to the first few years of Powergirl and the Huntress before the 1986/7 reboot, when they were indeed friends, and Huntress was the daughter of Earth 2's Bruce Wayne, so I suppose he's putting the characters to how he always wanted them to be, which is his right as the writer.
 Or perhaps he's been firmly instructed by higher ups to take it in the direction it has, which has apparently happened with a lot of comic writers over the years.
 Either way it doesn't make it good though.

 Still, i'm sure the current readers have no problem with the characterisations, as was pointed out to me by a new reader, this was how the characters were for them

 , and they had no problem with it.
 Which is a point, i guess.